-The indicator is described as the rate of opioid deaths per 100,000 population.
+Indicator: Rate of opioid deaths per 100,000 population

+Infographic.

-Thirty-six per 100,000 population-the rate of opioid deaths in Thunder Bay District (2020), see footnote thirty-six, 14 per 100,000 population in Ontario's (2020).
-See footnote number thirty-six.
+36 per 100,000 population-the rate of opioid deaths in Thunder Bay District (2020)36

+14 per 100,000 population in Ontario's (2020)36

-Data source for 2015-2019: Public Health Ontario.
+Data source for 2015-2019:Public Health Ontario.
 Interactive Opioid Tool.
 2021.
 Data source for 2020: Changing Circumstances Surrounding Opioid-Related Deaths in Ontario during the COVID-19 Pandemic.

 Data over the last several years shows Thunder Bay District rates of death from opioid poisonings are far greater than Ontario average rates.
-In 2018, Thunder Bay District had the highest per-capita accidental opioid death rate in the province.
-See footnote thirty-seven.
+In 2018, Thunder Bay District had the highest per-capita accidental opioid death rate in the province37.
 The rising rate of opioid-related deaths across Canada has been an ongoing and significant national public health crisis for over a decade.
-Rates continue to rise during COVID-19, driven by a combination of factors, including an increasingly toxic unregulated ('street') drug supply, barriers to access harm reduction services and treatment, and physical distancing requirements leading to more people using drugs alone.
-See footnote thirty-eight.
+Rates continue to rise during COVID-19, driven by a combination of factors, including an increasingly toxic unregulated ('street') drug supply, barriers to access harm reduction services and treatment, and physical distancing requirements leading to more people using drugs alone38.